Lucara Diamond: Noted stones

 On 18 November 2015, the company announced the discovery of the Lesedi La Rona.
 At the time of discovery, it was the world's second largest gem-quality diamond ever (second only to the 3,106 carat Cullinan).
 The type IIa diamond was found in the company's Karowe mine in north-central Botswana.
 The diamond weighs 1,111 carat and measures 65 by 56 by 40 mm.
 A day later, two more diamonds weighing 813 and 374 carat, were also found.
 All the stones came from the AK6 pipe opened 18 months earlier, it has since yielded over 1 million carats of diamonds.
 The company has sold the 813 carat Constellation in May 2016 for $63.1 million and a 341.9 carat diamond in July 2015 for $20.6 million.
 The Lesedi has since sold for $53 million.

 The Lesedi was later surpassed as the world's second largest diamond by a 2,492-carat piece that was also discovered at the Karowe mine in August 2024.

 Company structure

 Chairman of the board from 2010 to 2022 was Lukas Lundin, son of Adolf H. Lundin the founder of Lundin Mining and Lundin Petroleum.
-The president and CEO of Lucara is Eira Thomas.
+The president and CEO of Lucara was Eira Thomas from 2018-2023.
+She stepped down in 2023.

 As of January 2020 over half of the company's executives, in Botswana and around the world, were women.

 In March 2011, Lucara was reported to be discussing a merger with Gem Diamonds.

 After the discovery of the Lesedi La Rona, the company's shares increased by 28%.